unievo/xpilot-instructions/MultiversX/tools/mxpy/content/contract/mxpy-contract-call.md

 - `--outfile OUTFILE`
   Where to save the output (default: stdout).

+- `--sender SENDER`
+  The alias of the wallet set in the address config.

 - `--pem PEM`
   The PEM file, if keyfile not provided.